jclehner/bcm2-utils/README.md

 ...
 ```

-Load the image in your favorite disassembler and start looking.
+Load the image in your favorite disassembler and start digging.
 The
 `printf` address should be very easy to find; combined with a suitable
 suitable location to store the dump code (currently around 512 bytes),
 you'll be able to dump ram at "full" speed (4.4 kilobyte/s).
 Note that